 Edgar Schein, one of my mentors whom I frequently quote, offers a model as consultants holding themselves in one of three perspectives – “expert,” “doctor,” or “helper.”
 While it is fair to say that thanks to my professional training and on-going learning that I can provide expert content at times, that is not the primary mode in my work.
 And, there are times when I do “diagnose and prescribe” in terms of assessing a culture and making recommendations, but most of the time I am in “helper” mode.
 This is a way of listening carefully, being connected and compassionate, and being open to the engagement creating change for me as well (whereas few experts and not that many doctors have that same attitude).

 Like most of my clients, I subscribe to the multiple bottom line approach, which I define as having four key components: (a.) robust financial sustainability, (b.) providing optimal workplace conditions, (c.) involvement and investment in local communities, and (d.) monitoring and reducing environmental impacts.
 We must use the positive, driving force of business to aid, not constrain these goals.
-I don’t just espouse these values - my small Limited Liability Corporation has been Certified by the independent non-profit B Lab as a “B Corp” (for more info on this great organization and the community of B Corps see the “Resources” page.).
-Hopefully, the world is beginning to appreciate that the short-sighted, short-term financial profit as all that matters is a dinosaur model in its final throes before extinction.
+I don’t just espouse these values – my small Limited Liability Corporation has been Certified by the independent non-profit B Lab as a “B Corp” (for more info on this great organization and the community of B Corps see the “Resources” page.).
+Hopefully, the world is beginning to appreciate that the short sighted focus on short-term financial profit as all that matters is a dinosaur model in its final throes before extinction.

 It is vital for me to “walk my talk” when it comes to exploring new models, practicing innovative methods, and learning from the collected wisdom of others.
 To stay fresh, competent, and current, I regularly attend professional workshops, seminars and lectures, and meditation retreats.
 I do research among a wide variety of magazines, books, articles and the Internet.
 There is also what my wonderful wife Sandy likes to call “eating my way to success.”
 What she means is that I sure have a heck of a lot of business lunches.
 While a number of these are legitimate marketing efforts, many are with professional colleagues.
 Finding out what others are doing in the field, learning how other coaches and business owners are meeting their challenges, and keeping an active sense of community is important to me and my business.